 I had a busy day planned which of course included a number of zoom calls (did people even zoom before the pandemic!?).
 Zoom fatigue can be real and I spent the time in between calls looking out over the Opimihaw Valley and I cannot believe how relaxing it felt.
 I also used this time to tackle a few projects that required more creativity and focus and was pleasantly surprised at the amount of work I had just accomplished.

 Before I knew it, it was time for lunch so I headed to the restaurant for a bite to eat.
 If you are like me and don’t/can't cook then having access to a full-service restaurant with tasty Indigenous cuisine is an absolute win!
 After lunch, I spent some time wandering through the interpretive centre’s new exhibits.

 As I walked through the different exhibits, I could really feel the history of this site, which has been a gathering place for Indigenous people of the northern plains for over 6400 years.
 That is older than the pyramids of Egypt!
 I left feeling inspired and recharged.
 I actually lost track of time and ended up taking a long lunch while I explored and learned more about my surroundings.
 Shhhh, don’t tell my boss.
 Sometimes you have to disconnect to reconnect.

 I was able to tackle the afternoon feeling inspired and optimistic.
-In a blink of an eye it was time to pack up my things and call it a day.
+In a blink of an eye, it was time to pack up my things and call it a day.
 I highly recommend this experience for anyone who needs a change of scenery and perspective in their work life.
-One thing I have learned over this past year is the importance of work life balance.
-Take some time for you and Treat.
+One thing I have learned over this past year is the importance of work-life balance.
+Take some time for yourself and Treat.
 Yo.
 Self.

 Thank you, Wanuskewin, for a welcoming, restorative, and fulfilling day!